 Remember do not overwater – the button rotundifolia hates soggy soil!

 Suggested Uses For Button Ferns

-With the fern being small, it makes a useful and pleasant addition to a shady, humus-rich stumpery.
+With this New Zealand fern being small, it makes a useful and pleasant addition to a shady, humus-rich stumpery.

 These ferns go rather well with the other ferns by bringing out the beauty in the overall setting.

-They look great when used in along borders and beds, in an informal or cottage setting, in rocky areas, foliage only setting, and even as indoor hanging plants.
+They look great when used in along borders and beds, in an informal or cottage setting, in rocky areas, foliage only setting, and even indoors in a hanging basket.